Indexing Video “Playlists” in Splunk

 Put down that O’Reilly book about RegEx, quit googling, and saddle up!
 Ninja’s going Texas style today with a new video on Regular Expressions, or REGEX.
 Since Splunk is the ultimate swiss army knife for IT, or rather the “belt” in “blackbelt”, I wanted to share with you how I learned about Regex and some powerful ways to use it in your Splunk server.

 I did have an O’Reilly book on Regex, and I have spent a great deal of time on the web looking up how to do regex.
 Still, I like the easy way, and since i’m a visual guy–to no surprise–I have found some great tools that help me.
-RegexBuddy by JGSoft and Reggy (free on Google Code). …
+RegexBuddy by JGSoft and Reggy (free …

 Splunkin at Amazon Start-Up